Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Multi-view Sparse Low-rank Block Model

 We impose the following assumption on the noise $\bE_s$, which implies that its entries have zero means, equal variances, and have sub-Gaussian tails.
 This sub-Gaussian condition is mild, which easily holds under various special and useful distributions.
 For instance, in the case that $\bE_s$ is also sparse but denser than $\bTheta_s$ and $\bOmega$, as shown in Section \ref{sec:realdata}, we can assume $E_s(j_1,j_2)\stackrel{i.i.d.}{\sim} (1-\pi_s)\cdot {\bf 1}_{ \{x=0 \}}+\pi_s\cdot N(0,\sigma_s^2)$ for a small $\pi_s\in(0,1)$.

 \begin{assump} For $s=1,\cdots,m$, there exists a $\sigma_s > 0$ such that $E_s(j_1,j_2)$ are i.i.d. and

 for all $1\leq j_1<j_2\leq n$. \end{assump}

+\begin{rmk} Our analysis primarily centers on scenarios where the model (\ref{eq:Ws2}) is correctly specified.
+Nonetheless, our model can be viewed as a robust alternative to some existing models.
+Specifically, in instances when $\bTheta_s=\mathbf{0}$, our model includes the stochastic block model \citep{holland1983stochastic}, the he degree corrected stochastic block mode \citep{karrer2011stochastic}, and the random dot product graphs \citep{young2007random} as special cases.
+The inclusion of additional sparse bias parameters $\bTheta_s$ in our model offers increased flexibility and adaptability. \end{rmk}

 \textit{Identifiability.} It is well recognized in the low-rank plus sparse matrix/tensor literature \citep{candes2011robust,cai2021generalized} that the low-rank part $\bL_s$ and sparse part $\bTheta_s$ are not identifiable if $\bL_s$ is also very sparse.
 To ensure the identifiability of msLBM, we assume that the column space of $\bL_s$ is incoherent for all $s=1,\cdots, m$.
-A matrix $\bV\in\RR^{d\times r}$ with $\bV^{\top}\bV=\bI_r$ is said to be incoherent with constant $\mu_0$ if
+A symmetric rank-$r$ matrix $\bL \in \RR^{n \times n}$ with the eigendecomposition of the form $\bU \bD \bU\trans$ with $\bU^{\top}\bU=\bI_r$ is said to be incoherent with constant $\mu_0$ if